Dennis MacDonald

-Dennis Ronald MacDonald (born 1946) is a biblical scholar who holds the John Wesley Professorship of New Testament and Christian Origins at the Claremont School of Theology and teaches religion at the Claremont Graduate University.
-He is best known for developing Mimesis criticism, a methodology that interprets early New Testament writings, including the Gospel of Mark and the Acts of the Apostles, as deliberate responses to the Homeric epics.
-MacDonald contends that the failure to recognize the influence of Homeric poetry has skewed modern readings of early Christian narrative.
+Dennis Ronald MacDonald (born 1946) is the John Wesley Professor of New Testament and Christian Origins at the Claremont School of Theology in California.
+MacDonald proposes a theory wherein the earliest books of the New Testament, including the Gospel of Mark and the Acts of the Apostles, were responses to the Homeric epics.
+The methodology he pioneered is called Mimesis Criticism.
+If his theories are correct then "nearly everything written on [the] early Christian narrative is flawed."
+According to him, modern biblical scholarship has failed to recognize the impact of Homeric Poetry.